-If you have an App in an App-Store you can promote your App with a QR Code.
-If a user scans the QR Code, he will be redirected to the App-Store where he can install your App directly on his Smartphone.
-But what if you have deployed your App to different stores (e.g. Google Play, Windows Phone Store, Amazon Store or the iOS App Store)?
-Do you need a QR Code for each store?
+Promote your App in your App Stores with a single App QR Code.
+If a user scans the QR Code, he will be redirected to the right App-Store where he can install your App directly on his Smartphone.

-The answer is: No!
-You can use a single App QR Code instead of creating a QR Code for each store.
+Use a single App QR Code for Google Play, Windows Phone Store, Amazon Store or the iOS App Store, instead of creating a QR Code for each store.

 Multi-URL encoded in a QR Code

 An App QR Code has a Multi-URL encoded.
 A Multi-URL contains multiple URLs.
 Depending on the device the user is being redirected to one of the URLs.
-When using a Multi-URL in a QR Code you can set a redirect for iPhone, Android or Windows Phones.
+When using a Multi-URL in a QR Code you can set a redirect for iPhone, Android or Windows Phones or Amazon Market Place.
 If the QR Code is scanned by another device, you can also setup a fallback URL, to which the user is being redirected.

 Geo-Targeted App QR Codes

 If you deploy an App the App-Store might restricts the App to specific countries or the App-Store is blocked in one country.
 For example, there is no Google Play Store in China yet.
 To overcome this problem, you can create geo-targeted QR Codes and set an optional App-Store link for each country.
 So if a user scans your QR Code with an Android device in China, he will be redirect to a different App-Store than to the Google Play Store.
 A user’s country of origin is determined using his IP address.

 Conversion Rate of App Installs versus QR Codes Scans